As one's usage of DOS increases along

 FOR %%F IN (TEST-1.txt TEST-2.txt) DO TYPE %%F

-This means that FOR each file withIN the brackets DO type (show) its contents on the screen.
+This means that FOR each file withIN the parentheses DO type (show) its contents on the screen.
 The variable " %%F " will represent each of the two text files in turn and display its contents.
 Notice the two percent signs before the variable character of `F'.
 This is how this command is used in a batch file in most DOS versions.
-At the command line, this is reduced to one percent sign.
+At the command line, this would be reduced to one percent sign.
 Be aware that the case of the variable must be the same within a given FOR line.
 I used `F', so the second instance of it must not be `f', in this case.

 Also realise that the `F' character could be any letter.
 I chose `F' because it represents the Files shown in the brackets.
 If drive letters were inside the brackets, I would use `%%D', if numbers were in there, I would use `%%N', and so on.
 Alternatively, some DOS versions might allow full words and other characters to be used as the variable: